 3) Positive Attention

 The personalized attention you receive in a small classroom setting allows you to get individual critique, focus and feedback.
 Because your instructors are not trying to evaluate the work of hundreds of students, they can more effectively judge how you’re doing and communicate it directly to you.
 You’re not lost in the shuffle –and neither is your good work.

 In some classrooms, students are judged on a few widely spaced exams –and that’s it.
 Small classes often give you the chance to demonstrate your knowledge in ways that best fit your learning style.
 Group work and projects are common.
 In a small setting, you’re more likely to be judged by your hands-on skills, interactive abilities and willingness to put a good effort into your work.

 In smaller class settings, your teacher is more likely to measure the class, understand the learning styles of the students and think outside the box with regard to lessons and classroom time.
 Creative instructors like teaching to all kinds of learners, including you!

 The Career Quest Learning Center staff prides itself on giving students the attention and opportunities they deserve.
-One way we do this is by limiting our class sizes to offer students inpidualized attention and instruction.
+One way we do this is by limiting our class sizes to offer students individualized attention and instruction.
 We’re as serious about your career training as you are.
 Whether you’re looking to change careers or simply step up your game from where you are now, we can help.
 Contact a Career Quest Learning Center representative now for more information.
-Programs start every six weeks.